-It is also noteworthy that this change does not make the tax code more progressive because it does nothing to shift the tax burden from lower income earners to higher income residents.
+It is also noteworthy that this change is not about adding progressivity to the tax code because it does nothing to shift the tax burden from lower income earners to higher income residents.
 Those who earn less than \$1 million would see no change to their tax liability.
-It merely imposes additional taxes on a small population of taxpayers.
+It merely imposes additional taxes on a narrow class of taxpayers.

-Question 2: Will the estimated \$1.9 billion in new tax revenue materialize?
-Answer: Unlikely.
+Question 2:Will the estimated \$1.9 billion in new tax revenue materialize?Answer:Unlikely.